spacelephantlabs/AIPs/AIPS/aip-33.md

 It's a new way to digitize assets ownership like sports cards, game stuff, art pieces, houses, identities, ...

 This AIP proposes to add a new feature for Ark framework: the non-fungible token support.
-It leads to create new transaction types for token creation, transfer and metadata updates.
+It leads to create new transaction types for token creation, transfer and properties values updates.

 ## Motivation

 This concept is born on Ethereum with the [EIP 721](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md) where the discussion was: `How can we standardize smart-contracts implementing non-fungible tokens, from the representation and transfer point of views ?`.
 The main goal was to ease tool creation (like exchanges) wherein multiple  NFT classes could be traded, without the need to adapt to each token specificities.

-Now NFTs are very popular on blockchain platforms, [Ethereum](https://opensea.io/), [Qtum](https://github.com/qtumproject/QRC721Token), [Stellar](https://github.com/future-tense/stellar-nft), [Neo](https://github.com/Splyse/neo-nft-template), [EOS](https://github.com/unicoeos/eosio.nft).
+Now NFTs are very popular on blockchain platforms, [Ethereum](https://opensea.io/), [Qtum](https://github.com/qtumproject/QRC721Token), [Stellar](https://github.com/future-tense/stellar-nft), [Neo](https://github.com/Splyse/neo-nft-template), [EOS](https://github.com/unicoeos/eosio.nft),...

 This AIP differs from EIP 721, in the way that we want framework users to be able to configure NFT class, create, update and transfer on their custom chain, without editing core code, but simply with configuration files.
 It's continuity of `blockchain in one click` baseline.